kjclemm/Fractional/README.md

 Given a set S of points in 3 dimensional space and the description of a rectangular prism in 3 dimensions space (a range of x, y, and z values), return the number of points of S that lie inside or on the boundary of the query prisum.

 ## Approach
 In order to effeciently solve this problem a hybrid data structure was created.
 This data strcutre was KD-tree (https://www.cs.umd.edu/class/spring2021/cmsc420-0101/Lects/lect13-kd-query.pdf) merged with an assoicated range tree (https://www.cs.umd.edu/class/spring2021/cmsc420-0101/Lects/lect16-range-tree.pdf).
+Additionaly The Range-tree assocaited with each node of the KD-tree is an array.
+These arrays will shrink as less nodes become avaible for the given section of the tree.
+Using a systems of pointers when the query reaches the final nodes of the main strucutre there will already be pointers to the number of Z-nodes in the range which removes any final query that would increase the time complexity from O(sqrt(n)) to O(sqrt(n)log(n))

 ## What is a KD Tree
 A KD tree is a binary tree in which every node is a k-dimensional point.
 Each non-leaf node generates a splitting hyperplane that divides the space into two half-spaces.
 Points to the left of this hyperplane are represented by the left subtree of that node, and points to the right of the hyperplane are represented by the right subtree.